Position

 Qualifications

-• Bachelor’s degree in Education, Higher Education Administration, or a related field; a Master’s degree is preferred.
+• Bachelor’s degree in Education, Higher Education Administration, or a related field; Master’s degree preferred.

-• Strong knowledge of accreditation standards and educational best practices.
+• Strong knowledge of accreditation standards and higher education policies.

 Is becoming a Academic Coordinator a good career path?